 Listen To This Article - Click Play

 Do you want to explore Cades Cove without all the congestion?
 Now you can!
-The Great Smoky Mountains National Park announced “Vehicle-Free Wednesdays” from June 17 through September 30.
+The Great Smoky Mountains National Park announced “Vehicle-Free Wednesdays” back in 2020, but the pilot program is continuing into 2021.
 This gives cyclists and pedestrians a chance to enjoy time in Cades Cove all to themselves!
 We’ve gathered all the info we can on Vehicle-Free Wednesdays in Cades Cove.

 Behind-the-Scenes Look at Vehicle-Free Wednesdays